-This is a special year for our river community.
-The month of October, 2021 marks the 10-year anniversary of the removal of the Condit Dam!
 The first blast represented the beginning of a new era for the White Salmon River.
-At the time, it was the second highest hydropower facility to ever be removed, once standing at 125 ft tall.
-It was a truly momentous feat, not just for the White Salmon River and surrounding community, but nationally.
+At the time of its removal, it was the second-highest hydropower facility ever to be removed, standing at 125 ft tall.
+It was a truly momentous occasion, not just for the White Salmon River and surrounding community, but nationally.

 Condit Dam Construction